suesslin/luki.github.io/index.md

     <p>Previously I've worked at the biggest German-speaking Q&A platform <i>gutefrage</i> as a Software Engineering Working Student (Jul 2020–Sep 2021, Munich) and interned at <i>Ulysses</i> (text editor application, Leipzig) and <i>tresmo</i> (IoT firm, Augsburg) throughout summer break whilst in school.</p>

-    <p>For my other work including university projects – such as [1)](https://github.com/luki/programmiersprache-l) a logical programming language written in Haskell and [2)](https://github.com/luki/alleviating-struggles-in-the-office) a "media informatics" seminar paper on leveraging mobile sensors to tackle (health) issues in offices – refer to the links below.
+    <p>For my other work including university projects – such as <a href="https://github.com/luki/programmiersprache-l">1)</a> a logical programming language written in Haskell and <a href="https://github.com/luki/alleviating-struggles-in-the-office">2)</a> a "media informatics" seminar paper on leveraging mobile sensors to tackle (health) issues in offices – refer to the links below.

     <h1> Quick Links</h1>